Ankit-47/Design-patterns/Readme.md

-# Design Patterns in Python
+# Design Patterns in Software Development Architecture

 This repository demonstrates the implementation of four essential design patterns in Python: **Singleton**, **Factory**, **Strategy**, and **Observer**.
 These patterns are commonly used in software development to solve recurring design problems.
 In this repository, you'll find easy-to-understand explanations for each pattern.